-The community of Olive Branch, formerly known as "Cowpens" and "Watson's Crossroads", was incorporated on May 1, 1875, with a population of around 150.
+The community of Olive Branch was formerly known as "Cowpens" and then "Watson's Crossroads".
+In April of 1873 both houses of the legislature passed, and the Governor signed, an Act to incorporate the Town of Olive Branch.
 Ben Wesson was elected as its first Mayor.
 He served only one term as mayor until 1877.
 He would later serve as the City's Postmaster from 1880 until 1888.

 "Red" Langston died in 1991 and, upon probation of his will, the City took ownership of the Wesson House and property and began restoration and preservation efforts on the House which was in immediate need of repair.

 The City made an application to the Mississippi Department of Archives and History for historical designation status for the House.
-It was determined, as a result of modifications made to the House, that it did not qualify for inclusion on the National Register of Historic Places, however, because of Ben Wesson's importance as a historical figure in Olive Branch history, the house did qualify as a Dedicated Mississippi Landmark and that designation was granted.
+Because of Ben Wesson's importance as a historical figure in Olive Branch history, the house did qualify as a Dedicated Mississippi Landmark and that designation was granted.

 The Wesson House anchors the southern end of Olive Branch Old Towne and is open to the public at least once a month.
 The grounds around the home are often used for concerts, movie nights, and other community friendly activities.
 Monitor our Events Calendar for various City activities.